 His vocal professors included: Dolores Spencer, Su Harmon (CSUF), Jane Paul (CSUF), Dr. Dennis Parnell (CSUF), Michael Kurkian (CSUF), and Dr. Mark Goodrich (CSUF).

-James currently teaches: piano, digital keyboards, voice, musical theatre, acting, voiceover, dialects, strings, theory, composition, music therapy, and music history, hypnotherapy, and metaphysical studies.
+James currently teaches: piano, digital keyboards, voice, musical theatre, acting, voiceover, dialects, modeling, strings, theory, composition, music therapy, and music history, hypnotherapy, and metaphysical studies.

 As an artist developer James worked with talented professional musicians and actors.
 James' musical theatre and acting students perform regularly with local companies such as: Musical Theatre West, Orange County Children's Theatre, Long Beach Playhouse, Attic Community Theatre and South Coast Repertory.
 Current and alumni students are with Disney Entertainment, cruise ships, and are featured in television, feature films and commercials.